-It is rumoured that a Treaty is on the Carpet between the Courts of London and Copenhagen, for Great Britain to be furnished with Thirty Sail of Danish Men of War of the Line when wanted.
+It is rumoured that a Treaty is on the Carpet between the Courts of London and Copenhagen, for Great Britain to be furnished with Thirty Sail of Daniel Man of War of the Vinneshed with Thirty Sail of T nish Men of War of the Line when wanted.

 Od.
-17. We hear that the Duke of Grafton feems at present the Favourite of a Great Personage, as he is more frequent in private Conferences with him than any other Person in the Ministry.
+17. We hear that the Duke of Grafton feems at present the Favourite of a Great Personage, as he is more frequent in private Conserences with him than any other Person in the Ministry.

-Extract of a Letter from the Hagee, Oct.
+Extrast of a Letter from the Hagee, Off.
 8.

-" Some Letters from Copenhagen infinuate, that the King of Denmark has removed one of his oldest Ministers, who has done essential Service to his Country, and obliged him to retire with a confiderable Penfion.
+"Some Letters from Copenhagen infinuate, that the King of Denmark has removed one of his oldest Ministers, who has done essential Service to his Country, and obliged him to retire with a confiderable Pension.
 People talk differently of his Majesty's Motives for taking this Step.

-They write from Stockholm, that the Senators can hardly determine among themselves in what Manner to draw up the Articles, to which his Swedish Majesty is to accede before his Coronation.
-Some are for allowing him more Power and Authority than his Father had, and others infift upon his being on the same
+"They write from Stockholm, that the Senators can hardly determine among themselves in what Manner to draw up the Articles, to which his Swedish Ma-jesty is to accede before his Coronation.
+Some are for allowing him more Power and Authority than his Fa-ther had, and others infift upon his being on the same